Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization

-As part of the experiments, we initially accidentally ran the universal RollingGCG attack with the sockpuppetting acceptance sequences (i.e., ``.
+As part of the experiments, we initially ran the universal RollingGCG attack with the modified acceptance sequences used for sockpuppetting (i.e., ``.
 Here's ...'') instead of the regular ones (``Sure, here's ...'').
-When the error came to light, it was expected that this misconfiguration was artificially reducing the effectiveness of the attack.
+When the error came to light, we expected that this misconfiguration was artificially reducing the effectiveness of the attack.
 After all, GCG and similar attacks have used the standard acceptance sequences as targets with no problems, and trying to get the LLM to begin its response with a full stop without any previous output in the ``assistant'' message block seems unusual.
-However, as the impromptu ablation experiment in Figure \ref{fig:ablation} shows, this is not necessarily the case.
+However, as the unplanned ablation experiment in Figure \ref{fig:ablation} shows, this is not necessarily the case.

 The acceptance sequence that begins with a full stop seems to perform a lot better than the regular one on both Gemma and Qwen, while Llama sees almost no effect.
-While it's likely that the big gap in Qwen is due to the regular RollingGCG attack producing a fluke, the 57\% ASR is significantly higher than every other universal attack on Qwen except for RollingSockpuppetGCG.
-In Gemma, this modified RollingGCG target sequence would make the attack tied for the highest ASR out of all attacks tested in this paper, including the individual ones.
+While the large gap on Qwen is likely due to an outlier in the regular RollingGCG result, the 57\% ASR is significantly higher than every other universal attack on Qwen except for RollingSockpuppetGCG.
+In Gemma, this modified RollingGCG target sequence would make the attack tied for the highest ASR out of all attacks tested in this paper, including the prefill ones.